handsontable/handsontable/docs/next/guides/accessories-and-menus/context-menu.md

 ## Context menu with specific options

-You can limit options available in the context menu using contextMenu option as an array of keys which are strings:
+You can define items in the menu by passing the `contextMenu` option as an array of keys which are strings:

 | Key | Purpose | Extra conditions |
 |----|----|----|